martinvrbka/engeto_project_3/README.md

 File works as a vote results scfaper.
 It takes district name and returns result for this udistrict.
 Results are from year 2017.

+Libaries used are saved in requrements.txt and can be installed by using pip install -r requirements.txt .

 Script is used by starting the script with two parameters:
   1. Name of the district
   2. Name of the resulting CSV file